 I checked his pockets.
 I walked to the bathroom and washed my hands, leaving a trail of blood on the floor and the perp’s clothing.
 “No wallet, no id,” I told Delia as I exited, drying my hands with a paper towel and using it as a bandage.

 She opened a file cabinet and removed the office first aid bag, unzipping it on my desk.
 Delia cleaned and disinfected the laceration, covering it with a gauze dressing.
 She used just enough micropore tape to hold it in place.

 Delia glanced at me, smiling while she counted and placed the contents of the first aid supplies back into the red zippered case.
 Let’s see, that’s one package of gauze, one roll of tape, one ....,” stopping her count in response to the hoodlum groaning and regaining consciousness.

 “Ahh!
 O… Oh!
 Aghh!” the perp moaned, lifting his head upright and opening his eyes.
 He looked up at Delia, smiling in an irritatingly smug way.

 “Oh, and here’s one for you, you bastard,” Delia shouted, dropping the first aid supplies and kneeing her assailant squarely in the jaw.
 His head slumped forward again, his chin resting on his chest.

 “What’s with ‘Sleeping Beauty?’”
 Blanchard asked, exchanging glances with Matt and Delia, the unconscious suspect motionless as she walked through the front door, two uniformed officers accompanying her.
 “And what happened to your hand?”

-“He insisted on catching a few winks while waiting for you to show up,” Matt sneered, snatching the switchblade off the desk corner and pressing the release butto.
-Blanchard jerked her head toward the sound of the spring loaded blade popping into position.
+“He insisted on catching a few winks while waiting for you to show up,” Matt sneered, snatching the switchblade off the desk corner and pressing the release button.
+Blanchard jerked her head toward the sound of the spring-loaded blade popping into position.

 “That answers my second question,” motioning for her two officers to take a position on either side of the culprit.
 “Help this guttersnipe off the floor and sit him in that chair,” she ordered, pointing at the chair.
 “Do you have any smelling salts in that first aid kit?”